What Is Not A Feature Of Natural Selection

 What Is NOT a Feature of Natural Selection: Dispelling Common Misconceptions

 Natural selection, the cornerstone of evolutionary theory, is often misunderstood.
-While the basic principle – that organisms better adapted to their environment are more likely to survive and reproduce – is relatively straightforward, many misconceptions cloud its true nature.
-This article will delve into what natural selection is not, clarifying common misunderstandings and providing a deeper appreciation for this fundamental process driving biodiversity.
+That said, while the basic principle – that organisms better adapted to their environment are more likely to survive and reproduce – is relatively straightforward, many misconceptions cloud its true nature.
+Which means this article will walk through what natural selection is not, clarifying common misunderstandings and providing a deeper appreciation for this fundamental process driving biodiversity.
 Understanding these limitations is crucial for a complete grasp of evolutionary biology.

 Introduction: The Core Principles of Natural Selection